Deep Tree Tensor Networks

 \textbf{Setup and Training Details}.
-A series of benchmarks with different types, scales, and resolutions is employed for the experiments, including CIFAR-10~\citep{krizhevsky2009learning}, Tiny ImageNet~\citep{le2015tiny}, ImageNet-100~\citep{yan2021dynamically}, ImageNet-1k~\citep{russakovsky2015imagenet}, MNIST, and Fashion-MNIST~\citep{xiao2017fashion}.
-A detailed description of the benchmarks and training configurations is provided below. \begin{itemize} \item CIFAR-10~\citep{krizhevsky2009learning} consists of 60K color images of $32\times 32$ resolution across 10 classes, with 50K images for training and 10K for testing.
-The model is trained using the SGD optimizer with a batch size of 128 for 160 epochs.
-The MultiStepLR strategy is applied to adjust the learning rate, and data augmentation settings are in accordance with~\citep{chrysos2023regularization}.
+A series of benchmarks with different types, scales, and resolutions are employed for the experiments, including CIFAR-10~\cite{krizhevsky2009learning}, Tiny ImageNet~\cite{le2015tiny}, ImageNet-100~\cite{yan2021dynamically}, ImageNet-1K~\cite{russakovsky2015imagenet}, MNIST, and Fashion-MNIST~\cite{xiao2017fashion}.
+A detailed description of the benchmarks and training configurations is included in the supplement.

-\item Tiny ImageNet~\citep{le2015tiny}, ImageNet-100~\citep{yan2021dynamically}, and ImageNet-1k~\citep{russakovsky2015imagenet} contain 100k, 100k, and 1.2M color-annotated training images with resolutions of $64\times 64$, $224\times 224$, $224\times 224$ pixels, respectively.
-These datasets are commonly used as standard benchmarks for image recognition tasks.
-During training, we optimized our model using a configuration consistent with ~\citep{cheng2024multilinear,tolstikhin2021mlp}\footnote{https://github.com/Allencheng97/Multilinear\_Operator\_Networks}.
-Specifically, we utilized the AdamW optimizer~\citep{loshchilov2017decoupled} alongside a cosine decay schedule for learning rate tuning, and applied data augmentations including label smoothing, Cut-Mix, Mix-Up, and AutoAugment.
-Note that we did not employ additional large-scale datasets such as JFT-300M for pre-training, nor did we use un- or semi-supervised methods to optimize our model.
-All experiments were conducted on 8 GeForce RTX 3090 GPUs using native PyTorch.

-\item Both MNIST and Fashion-MNIST~\citep{xiao2017fashion} contain 60,000 grayscale images for training and 10,000 for validation, with each image sized at $28\times 28$.
-We conducted comparison experiments between DTTN and other TN models on these two benchmarks, employing training configurations consistent with those used for CIFAR-10. \end{itemize}

 \textbf{DTTN vs. Polynomial Networks}.
-Table~\ref{tab2} reports the results of the unfoldable networks DTTN-S and $\Pi$-Nets~\citep{chrysos2021deep} on ImageNet-1k (light red areas), with neither using activation functions nor instance normalization.
-DTTN-S achieves Top-1 accuracies of 71.8\% and 77.2\% after 90 and 300 training epochs, respectively, significantly outperforming $\Pi$-Nets by 5.6\% and 12\%.
-Additionally, DTTN-S maintains a significant advantage over Hybrid $\Pi$-Nets that incorporate activation functions, thereby losing their unfolding property, with these models trailing behind our approach by almost 10\%.
+Table~\ref{tab2} reports the results of the unfoldable networks DTTN-S and $\Pi$-Nets~\cite{chrysos2021deep} on ImageNet-1K (light red areas), using neither activation functions nor instance normalization.
+DTTN-S achieves Top-1 accuracy of 71.8\% and 77.2\% after 90 and 300 training epochs, respectively, significantly outperforming $\Pi$-Nets by 5.6\% and 12\%, respectively.
+Additionally, DTTN-S maintains a significant advantage—nearly a 10\% improvement in accuracy—over Hybrid $\Pi$-Nets that incorporate activation functions (which lose their unfolding properties).